Elaine Luria: Tenure

-Virginia's 2nd congressional district is centered on Hampton Roads.
-It includes all of Poquoson, Virginia Beach, and Williamsburg cities and York County in Hampton Roads; parts of Norfolk and Hampton cities and James City County in Hampton Roads; and all of Accomack and Northampton counties on the Eastern Shore.
+Luria was one of 102 female members elected to the House in 2018, a record number, and was sworn in on January 3, 2019.
+During her time in office, Virginia's 2nd congressional district was centered on Hampton Roads.
+It included all of Poquoson, Virginia Beach, and Williamsburg cities and York County in Hampton Roads; parts of Norfolk and Hampton cities and James City County in Hampton Roads; and all of Accomack and Northampton counties on the Eastern Shore.

 On Veterans Day 2019, Luria released a video announcing her support for an impeachment inquiry into President Donald Trump, which The Washington Post called "an unusual move for a moderate on the cusp of a tough reelection."
 During Trump's presidency, Luria voted in line with his stated position 11% of the time.
 As of June 2022 she had voted in line with Joe Biden's stated position 98.2% of the time.